Appointed 5 February 2020

 Fellow of the Energy Institute

 Mentor for FTSE 100 Cross-Company Mentoring Executive Programme

 Bernard Looney was appointed chief executive officer in February 2020.
-He was identified by the board as the right person to take BP forward as we look to achieve our purpose, ambition and aims.
-He previously ran BP’s Upstream business from April 2016 and has been a member of the company’s executive management team since November 2010.
+He previously ran bp’s Upstream business from April 2016 and has been a member of the company’s executive management team since November 2010.

-As chief executive, Upstream, Bernard was responsible for all BP’s oil and gas exploration, development and production activities worldwide.
-The Upstream segment included some 17,000 people operating across almost 30 countries and produces around 2.6 million barrels equivalent of oil and gas a day.
+As chief executive, Upstream, Bernard was responsible for bp’s oil and gas exploration, development and production activities worldwide.
+The Upstream segment included some 17,000 people operating across almost 30 countries producing around 2.6 million barrels equivalent of oil and gas a day.

-As chief executive of BP Upstream, Bernard oversaw improvements in both process and personal safety performances and production grew by 20%.
+In this role, Bernard oversaw improvements in both process and personal safety performances and production grew by 20%.
 There were also significant improvements in both gender and global diversity.
 Bernard initiated a group-wide dialogue on mental health in hope of ‘ending the stigma’ associated with the issue – a subject he remains passionate about today.